ellohez/tr-mars-rover-project/README.md

 Install dependencies: `npm install`

-Run tests: `npm test` this automatically runs all tests and creates the coverage report To view the coverage report - open `coverage\lcov-report\index.html` in a browser
+Run tests: `npm test` this automatically runs all tests and creates the coverage report.

+To view the coverage report - open `coverage\lcov-report\index.html` in a browser